The Typing Cure: Experiences with Large Language Model Chatbots for Mental Health Support: Conclusion

 We found that how participants understood and experienced their mental health was highly tied to their cultural background.
 The types of support needs they had were similarly related to their cultural background.
 Following Pendse et al.~\cite{pendse2022treatment}, our study points to an area where it may be advantageous for \textit{small} language models to be helpful.
 Much has been written around the concept of glocalization~\cite{robertson1995glocalization, roudometof2016glocalization}, in which large-scale products or services are adjusted to meet the needs of smaller groups of individuals.
 This can happen intentionally or organically, in which individuals appropriate large-scale services and products for specific needs.
 We observe this to be the case for the use of general purpose LLM chatbots for mental health support.

-Future forms of LLM chatbot-based mental health support could use smaller language models that are fine tuned for a specific individual context and for a specific individual goal.
+Future forms of LLM chatbot-based mental health support could use smaller language models that are fine-tuned for a specific individual context and for a specific individual goal.
 For example, participants described how prayer would be a more appropriate mental health support recommendation for their context.
 Other participants described how LLM chatbots were particularly good at understanding their context, such as the stresses of compiling code as a software engineer.
 Small Language Models (SLMs)~\cite{schick-schutze-2021-just} could be fine tuned for specific contexts, with users choosing the model that works best for their specific needs, identities, symptoms, and worldviews they have.
-Additionally, the ability to try out SLM chatbots from other cultures or affiliated with other identities could allow for a greater awareness of differences in people's support needs across cultures.
+Additionally, the ability to try out SLM chatbots from other cultures or identity-foci could allow for a greater awareness of differences in people's support needs across cultures.